 Marketing automation platforms that track buyer behaviour, aggregate lead data and personalise content have become the norm.

 But B2B leads rarely follow the path that we lay out for them.
-Both sales and marketing need to be ready and able to response to a hot lead at any time and across any channel, throughout the entire lifecycle, making a single view of the customer invaluable.
+Both sales and marketing need to be ready and able to respond to a hot lead at any time and across any channel, throughout the entire lifecycle, making a single view of the customer invaluable.

 To create this single view of the customer, integration between CRM systems and marketing automation platforms is a necessity.